 Although providing evidence of specific initiatives is a big improvement over job titles, this doesn't always tell the panel whether these initiatives were successful.
 Above I tried to argue for positive impact, but I was unable to provide any "hard metrics".
 The university's systems at the time were simply not set up for this.

-If your university does have good monitoring systems, you may be able to positive changes in quantitative terms.
+If your university does have good monitoring systems, you may be able to point to positive changes in quantitative terms.
 For teaching-related roles this could be metrics such as growing student numbers for a programme, improvements in the National Student Surveys, an increase in the proportion of students receiving scholarships, or an increase in timely completion.

 Although I did not have access to hard metrics like this for my PhD directorship, I was able to point to some key changes that were indisputable:

 I led a major review of the Department’s PhD programme in 2006 and have already implemented many of its recommendations.
 For the first time since inception of the programme, PhD students now receive substantial resources for conference attendance and fieldwork.
 I also ensured that PhD students were provided with the facility to create their own home pages.

 For research-related leadership roles you could refer to increases in international research rankings or to national research evaluations, such as the REF (Research Excellence Framework) in the UK.
 However, remember that the more distant these metrics are to the outcome, the less convincing they will be.
 This is how I tried to argue this for the impact of my role in research mentoring and staff development at Middlesex University in my performance appraisal (See: Middlesex University rising in the research rankings).